 Part III of this report (Chapter 6: Understanding the Needs of Stakeholders) sets out stakeholder feedback on the perceived effectiveness of ICANN’s WHOIS compliance function (see pages [ ] ff].

-In summary, the effectiveness of ICANN’s compliance effort in ensuring access to accurate and complete WHOIS data was questioned in numerous submissions, both by law enforcement, domain industry representatives, and representatives from supporting organisations including the Intellectual Property Constituency, Commercial Stakeholder Group, and from ICANN’s compliance team members.
+In summary, the effectiveness of ICANN’s compliance effort in ensuring access to accurate and complete WHOIS data was questioned in numerous submissions, including by law enforcement, domain industry representatives, and representatives from supporting organisations including the Intellectual Property Constituency, Commercial Stakeholder Group, and from ICANN’s compliance team members.

 Stakeholder feedback identified the following gaps: